willswats/nixos-config/README.md

 ## Installing NixOS

-1. Set CSM support (or your equivalent) to disabled in the bios (ensures that you boot in UEFI, otherwise NixOS will use grub instead of systemd boot).
+1. Disable CSM support (or your equivalent) in the bios (ensures that you boot in UEFI, otherwise NixOS will use grub instead of systemd boot).
 2. Download the NixOS Plasma ISO from [nixos.org](https://nixos.org/download.html).
 3. Write the NixOS Plasma ISO to a USB and boot into it.
 4. Run the installer and set the following: